Mako Tsunami (AKA the freaky fish guy)

 Yugi: Hell no.

 - Chuck Cunningham Syndrome: Despite Rebacca's prominence as a recurring character in Season 4, Teddy is nowhere to be found.
+Rebecca mentions he's no longer around after the bikers blow up her house.

 - Companion Cube: Teddy.